triggermesh/docs/docs/sources/slack.md

 Go back to the bridge and edit the source:

 - `Signing secret` set to the created secret.
-- `appID` is also optional and will filter for the App ID in case the endpoint is used for multiple integrations.
+- `App ID` is also optional and will filter for the App ID in case the endpoint is used for multiple integrations.

 ## Events